-Become A Young Entrepreneur -- applications by April 3 for Derwood Market.
-By June 15 for Shady Grove Market.
+Become A Young Entrepreneur -- applications due by February 15 for Derwood Market.
+By March 15 for Shady Grove Market.

 We support young farmers, bakers and artisans who produce their own items and sell directly to customers at our local markets.
 Our program was featured in the Washington Post.
 We want to support budding young entrepreneurs by giving them market space and guidance to start their first enterprise.
-Any youngster aged 12-18 who has a bank savings account and submits an application will be considered.
+Any youngster ages 12-18 who has a bank savings account and submits an application will be considered.

 Market space fees are reduced for young entrepreneurs, who also receive ongoing mentoring about managing their market presence, business accounting, and the importance of saving.
 All items must be produced by the young entrepreneur and follow any applicable health code guidelines.
 Past young entrepreneurs have made lemonade, soaps, cupcakes, decorative wreaths and flowers and herbs.
 Find something you like or learn from a local workshop.
-Work with a friend as a partner… make it fun!
+You may work with a friend as a partner… make it fun!

 Booth Responsibilities – All items must be produced by you.